We’ve been raising caterpillars indoors and suddenly some begin spitting bright green fluid. They’re poisoned! We panic! What to do? Can we save them?

 If it was placed with or exposed to poisons that touched the outside of its skin and it didn’t eat or breathe too much of it, it often can be saved.
 If it has breathed or eaten too much of a poison, it will be too late.

-Third, supply your caterpillars with safe food.
+Fourth, supply your caterpillars with safe food.

 option 1 – locate safe, untreated host plant.
 If you are absolutely positive that your host plant is not treated, use it.
 Watch closely in case there was contamination from an unknown source.